 We consider all qualified applicants.
 Please refer to the Graduate Medical Education Office to see what requirements are needed for us to consider your application.
 For more information related to applying as an IMG, please click here.

-What if I have worked in a physician’s office or clinic?
+If I have graduated medical school, but have not yet started residency, can I work in a physician’s office or clinic?

 Before the trainees qualify for licensure, they cannot “moonlight” by working in a physician’s private office or clinic.
 If graduates are unable to gain admission into an accredited training program, they cannot gain clinical experience by working in a physician’s private office or clinic as a trainee or “physician assistant.”
 Graduates may be employed as medical assistants in a physician’s office if they do not represent themselves as medical doctors or exceed the duties specified in B&P Code sections 2069-2071 and Title 16, California Code of Regulations, sections 1366-1366.4.
 More information on these laws are available at www.medbd.ca.gov.
 For questions pertaining to unlicensed activity, you may contact the board’s Enforcement Unit by phone at (916) 263-2424.